onaralili/blog/content/posts/maliciousbrowserextension.md

 ## Conclusion
 Unfortunately, these days some developers sell their extension after it gains popularity.
 This is a huge risk since already downloaded extension will get updated with malicious code without user's contest.
 It has been showing that Chrome Web Store automatic code check is not perfect for detecting this kind of malicious behaviors.
 The best solution seems to be conscious and use extensions that are come from a reliable source or open-source.
 Although, this extension was an open-source project and it still managed to inject people's browser activities.

+__The extension has been reported and being removed from the Web Store.__